uofasec/ctf-writeups/tamuctf-2018/pwn/README.md

-#pwn1
+# pwn1

-objdump and identify the line to compare strings using gdb, breakpoint the line, step through the code, and inspect 'x/s $1' the string
+First, objdump and identify the line to compare strings.
+Then using gdb, breakpoint the line, run, and inspect 'x/s $1' the string.